GU-CLASP/LARP/contact.markdown

 title: Organisers
 ---

+# Contact

+The program chairs can be contacted at the following address: <milling2024@softconf.com>

 # Organisers

-**Program Chairs**: Amy Qiu, Bill Noble, David Pagmar, & Vladislav Maraev
+**Program Chairs** _(alphabetical order)_: Amy Qiu, Bill Noble, David Pagmar, & Vladislav Maraev

 **Proceedings Chair:** Nikolai Ilinykh

 # CLASP

-CLASP is funded by a 10 year grant from the Swedish Research Council (2015-2025).
-The funding from the Swedish Research Council and GU grant allows recruitment of prof. Shalom Lappin, a senior lecturer, a researcher/project coordinator, 12 PhD and 9 postdoctoral research positions.
-The funding also provides means for workshops, conferences and visits of guest researchers to Gothenburg.
-CLASP will bring together researchers in theoretical linguistics, computational linguistics, logic, AI, cognitive psychology, and robotics.
+MILLing is organised by the Centre for Linguistic Theory and Studies in Probability ([CLASP](https://gu-clasp.github.io/)) at the Department of Philosophy, Linguistics and Theory of Science (FLoV), University of Gothenburg.
+CLASP focuses its research on the application of probabilistic and information theoretic methods to the analysis of natural language.
+CLASP is concerned both with understanding the cognitive foundations of language and developing efficient language technology.
+We work at the interface of computational linguistics/natural language processing, theoretical linguistics, and cognitive science.

 # Site